 Students have to work at least 20 hours per week to maintain program eligibility.
 While Starbucks is extremely generous in providing many benefits to part-time employees, working 20 hours per week is a significant hurdle for full-time students.
 Some amount of work is often considered beneficial to students, but working more than 20 hours per week is commonly seen as a negative.
 Students’ hours in service industries are often volatile, meaning they may drop under 20 hours per week for a while.
 Rachel Fishman of the New America Foundation notes the potential problems with staying above that threshold.

 Online education may not be right for everyone, yet it is the only option funded.
 It is far easier for Starbucks to work with one college than hundreds for administrative purposes.
 However, the lack of choice in the program may not be best for all students.
-ASU Online does offer about 40 majors, but they are all online — and research suggests that online courses may not work as well as face-to-face courses for students from lower-income families.
+ASU Online does offer about 40 majors, but they are all online — and research suggests that for students from lower-income families.
 While I don’t know enough about ASU’s programs to pass judgment on their quality, some students may not be interested in enrolling online even if the quality is high and the cost to the student is low.